AnonNanoo/Homelab/README.md

 This is a learning environment rather than a production datacenter.

 Things will be changed, tested, broken, rebuilt, optimized and occasionally set on fire metaphorically.
-> I will try not to make the setup combust into fire non-metaphorically :)
+> I will try not to make the setup combust into flames non-metaphorically :)

 The important part is understanding **why** something works, **why** it breaks and **how** to fix it.